-HCHA is currently working with CSD to develop new housing communities.
-HCHA, in partnership with several developers, submitted eight funding applications (Harvey CDBG-DR funds) to the Harris County Community Services Department for financing the development of multifamily properties throughout Harris County.
+HCHA, in partnership with several developers, submitted funding applications for Harvey CDBG-DR funds for the financing of the development of the multifamily properties throughout Harris County.
 These proposed projects will add quality affordable housing to areas hard hit by Hurricane Harvey (2017).
-Of the eight applications submitted, HCHA currently has six developments under construction, these developments will provide 1,368 units of new affordable housing in Harris County.
-The following are the developments and their status as of January 12, 2022:
+Of the eight applications submitted, HCHA currently has six developments under construction, these developments will provide 1,525 units of new affordable housing in Harris County including.
+The following are the developments and their status as of January 17, 2024:

 Development Name Number of Units Location Status

 Residence at Arbor 192 Cypress Under

-Oaks Construction
+Oaks Construction (99%

+complete)

-Katy at Greenwood 324 Katy Under
+Katy at Greenwood 324 Katy 100% complete

-Construction

 Arbor at Wayforest 192 Greenspoint Under

 Construction

+(100% complete)

 Hollows 192 Channelview Under

 Construction

+(100% complete)

 Northwood Apts 288 East Aldine Under

-Construction

-Bluestem 180 N. Lake Houston Under

-Construction
+Construction (99%

+complete)